vcuse/elefante/Cobot_SetUp_and_Dev_Doc.md

 _If anything, this method proves that the ESP32 IC chip is working correctly. - Haley_

 Steps:
-1. Install the Arduino IDE
+1. Install the Arduino IDE.
-2. Install the M5Core board library
+2. Install the M5Core board library.
 3. Create a new sketch and paste the code below to connect to WiFi.
 4. Burn the sketch to the cobot's Basic.
     * The cobot connects to WiFi as "esp32-67D174"